Top

 As well as Parent View, do feel free to share your ideas with Mr Ripley or myself or indeed any of the staff team in person.
 We all want to work together to improve Lowther for the children.

-Accessibility Plan
+Accessibility Policy

-Accessibility Policy PDFAccessibility Plan (1.29mb)
+Accessibility Policy PDFAccessibility Policy (1.10mb)

 Admissions

-Admissions Policy PDFAdmissions Policy (92kb)
+Admissions Policy PDF linkAdmissions Policy (318kb)

-Here is an external link to the Local Authority's School Admissions webpage containing further information, links, brochures and forms.
+Here is an external link to the Local Authority's 'School Admissions' webpage containing further information, links, brochures and forms.

 Anti-bullying